Naturally reduce your Morning Sickness

 The above are great options BUT if your morning sickness is severe and you cant keep food or drinks down, then you’d need to visit your doctor or hospital as severe dehydration can be bad for both you and bubs.

-If it isnt that severe, often a combination of the above strategies can really make a difference in supporting you in your pregnancy.
+If it isn’t quite that severe, often a combination of the above strategies can really make a difference in supporting you through your pregnancy.

 This means you can go back to enjoying your life and knowing that you’re creating a little person right now!